hagerty-dev/motorsportreg-design-system/introduction/index.md

 The MSR Design System supports developers and designers alike with tooling and assets to help us build consistent customer UI's efficiently using Figma and Vue.

+<strong>Note:</strong> While this documentation project is ongoing, this is an intial effort to capture our philosophy.

 ---

 ### Ready to get started ?